hyperledger/indy-hipe/text/0023-diddoc-conventions/README.md

 ## Summary
 [summary]: #summary

-This is one of a series of HIPEs that together enable interoperability across implementations of Hyperledger Indy Agents and ideally in the future, agents rooted in other self-sovereign identity ecosystems.
+This is one of a series of HIPEs that together enable interoperability across implementations of DID based identity agents and ideally in the future, agents rooted in other self-sovereign identity ecosystems.

 ## Motivation
 [motivation]: #motivation

-In this HIPE the use of the DIDDocs and in particular some associated conventions are defined that enable standardised communication between with indy agents.
+In this HIPE the use of the DIDDocs and in particular some associated conventions are defined that enable standardised communication between with DID based identity agents.

 ## Tutorial
 [tutorial]: #tutorial